Health On the Net Foundation: Certification

-Each principle also has a Web 2.0 component in order to address the evolution of the Web in terms of information provision, including social media use.
+Each principle also had a Web 2.0 component in order to address the evolution of the Web in terms of information provision, including social media use.

 HONCode is not designed to rate the veracity of the information provided by a website.
 Rather, the code only states that the site holds to the standards, so that readers can know the source and purpose of the medical information presented.
 The HONcode is voluntary, which means that webmasters and information providers apply for HONcode certification.
 Following this, the website is reviewed by a specialized team of health and legal professionals.
 The HONcode certification is dynamic and is renewed yearly according to site compliance.
 The first year of certification is free of charge.
 However, the new recertification process, started in 2014 when the foundation's government sponsors required the foundation to develop its financial independence, requires a financial contribution from the sites requesting recertification.
 The fees are as follows: €50 for non-profits with little visibility, €160 for sites with high visibility, and €325 for commercial websites.
 Visibility is determined by the website's Alexa ranking.

-There are currently more than 8,000 HONcode certified websites, including WebMD, Everyday Health, Drugs.com, and Healthline.
+In 2020, there were currently more than 8,000 HONcode certified websites, including WebMD, Everyday Health, Drugs.com, and Healthline.
 The HONcode has been translated into 35 languages.
 It is the oldest and the most used code for medical and health-related information on the internet.

-Research has shown that the HONcode is an indicator of reliability of health information.
+Research in 2015 showed that the HONcode is an indicator of reliability of health information.
 Additional studies demonstrate that websites using the HONcode quality standards are more reliable than those that do not.
 Additionally, the HONcode has been identified as an indicator of accuracy.
 Certified health pages have a statistically representative higher quality score than health websites that were not certified, with one going so far as to say that "the results of their analysis have shown a quality score that is statistically superior for HON-certified sites proving that even if it is imperfect, this label remains a coherent and trustworthy tool.”
 (Translated from the French: “Les résultats de notre analyse ont montré un score de qualité statistiquement supérieur pour les sites certifiés HON prouvant que, même si imparfait, ce label reste un outil cohérent et fiable.")